 (a) Using Combination.
-If one Party (for purposes of this Section 2.12(a), the "Proposing Party") wishes to conduct one or more registration studies for the Combination, or one or more additional clinical studies in direct support of a registration study, within the indications related to the BioLineRx Heme-Study(ies) or the Genentech Solid-Tumors-Study(ies) using the Combination as agreed on in this Agreement (for purposes of this Section 2.12(a), each an "Additional Study"), the Proposing Party shall provide a written protocol summary for each such given Additional Study to the other Party (for purposes of this Section 2.12(a), the "Responding Party") at least [\] prior to initiating each such Additional Study.
+If one Party (for purposes of this Section 2.12(a), the "Proposing Party") wishes to conduct one or more registration studies for the Combination, or one or more additional clinical studies in direct support of a registration study, within the indications related to the BioLineRx Heme-Study(ies) or the Genentech Solid-Tumors-Study(ies) using the Combination as agreed on in this Agreement (for purposes of this Section 2.12(a), each an "Additional Study"), the Proposing Party shall provide a written protocol summary for each such given Additional Study to the other Party (for purposes of this Section 2.12(a), the "Responding Party") at least [] prior to initiating each such Additional Study.
 The Parties shall discuss in good faith the possibility of, and the terms and conditions for, conducting such Additional Study as a collaboration of the Parties (or otherwise), including cost sharing, decision making and the supply of Compounds.
 If the Parties do not agree to the terms and conditions for conducting such Additional Study as a collaboration of the Parties (or if the Responding Party does not wish to collaborate on such Additional Study), the Proposing Party may proceed alone, provided such Additional Study is approved by the applicable Regulatory Authorities.
-If the Proposing Party proceeds alone, the Responding Party shall provide to the Proposing Party quantities of the Responding Party's Compound (with respect to BioLineRx, [\] and with respect to Genentech, [\] that are sufficient to conduct such Additional Study (as described in the corresponding Party's Compound (with respect to BioLineRx, [\] and with respect to Genentech, [\] that are sufficient to conduct such Additional Study (as described in the corresponding Party's existing IND for its Compound, to the extent necessary for the Responding Party shall provide to the Proposing Party a Right of Cross-Reference to the Responding Party's existing IND for its Compound, to the extent necessary for the Additional Study (as described
+If the Proposing Party proceeds alone, the Responding Party shall provide to the Proposing Party quantities of the Responding Party's Compound (with respect to BioLineRx, [] and with respect to Genentech, [] that are sufficient to conduct such Additional Study (as described in the corresponding protocol summary), provided that supplying such quantities of Compound would not impact the Responding Party's ability to support its own clinical trials and patients worldwide.
+Additionally, and subject to the limitations set forth in Section 2.7(c), the Responding Party shall provide to the Proposing Party a Right of Cross-Reference to the Responding Party's existing IND for its Compound, to the extent necessary for the Additional Study (as described in such protocol summary) to be conducted.
+This right to propose Additional Studies in accordance with this Section 2.12(a) shall survive the expiration of this Agreement for a period of []

 (b) Other Studies.
-Other than as expressly set forth in this Agreement, nothing in this Agreement shall (1) be construed as a representation or inference that a Party will not develop for itself, or enter into business relationships with other Third Parties regarding, any products, programs, studies (including combination studies), technologies or processes that are similar to or that may compete with the Combination, including [\] and [\] (as defined in Section 16.4), or any other product, program, technology or process of such Party; (2) prohibit either Party from performing any additional studies (including clinical studies) relating to its own Compound, either individually or in combination with any other compound or product, in any therapeutic area; (3) create an exclusive relationship between the Parties with respect to either Compound; or (4) impose any restriction on a Party's right to license, assign or transfer its Compound; provided that, with respect to the foregoing (1-4), such Party fulfills all of its obligations under this Agreement, including obligations with respect to the other Party's Compound and the Study Data, Sample Analyses, Sample Data, Confidential Information and Jointly Owned Inventions.
+Other than as expressly set forth in this Agreement, nothing in this Agreement shall (1) be construed as a representation or inference that a Party will not develop for itself, or enter into business relationships with other Third Parties regarding, any products, programs, studies (including combination studies), technologies or processes that are similar to or that may compete with the Combination, including [] and [] (as defined in Section 16.4), or any other product, program, technology or process of such Party; (2) prohibit either Party from performing any additional studies (including clinical studies) relating to its own Compound, either individually or in combination with any other compound or product, in any therapeutic area; (3) create an exclusive relationship between the Parties with respect to either Compound; or (4) impose any restriction on a Party's right to license, assign or transfer its Compound; provided that, with respect to the foregoing (1-4), such Party fulfills all of its obligations under this Agreement, including obligations with respect to the other Party's Compound and the Study Data, Sample Analyses, Sample Data, Confidential Information and Jointly Owned Inventions.